 The Children and Young People’s Mental Health and Wellness Diploma Course opens by laying out the landscape of mental health policies and government legislation available for children and young people’s mental health (in the UK), and the education policy with regards to the same.
 You’ll explore prevalence rates and statistics for children and young people’s mental health and gain awareness of the gap in available treatment.

 Mental health problems often start to develop in childhood and adolescence.
 The problem is that it can be difficult to distinguish between the signs of an emerging problem or disorder and ordinary, everyday challenging behaviour.
 This has made specialist support for this age group vital.
-This course will show how to identify both the most and lesser common mental health problems that children and young people experience today.
+This child mental health course will show how to identify the most and least common adolescent mental health problems that young people experience today.

 Several vulnerable groups of children and young people exist who are found to be at an increased risk of developing mental health problems and who may find more difficulty in accessing support.
 The Children and Young People’s Mental Health and Wellness Diploma Course discusses these groups in detail.